Team Huddle: How to Lead Impactful Huddle Meetings

 Be dedicated.
+The qualities of a good facilitator should be taken into account when choosing the leader of the meeting, not just the person with the loftiest title.
 A good facilitator is dedicated to the regular meeting rhythm.
 Weekly Huddle Meetings and Daily Huddles should happen on their designated days/times without fail and held to strict time limits.
 If a person is not able to attend, they should still prepare by doing their Weekly Meeting Prep and sending their Victories, Priorities and Stucks to the Daily Huddle facilitator so that their voice can be heard.
-A good facilitator holds the team accountable to being prepared for each and every huddle.
+A good facilitator holds the team accountable to being prepared for each huddle meeting.

 Focus on the How, not the Why.
 Efficient Weekly Meetings produce solutions-based discussions instead of status-based presentations.
 The facilitator should not ask why Red and Yellow are struggling.
 Instead, they should guide the discussion by asking the team how to move struggling priorities toward Green.
 The goal is to improve communication among team members to address issues on a regular basis.